radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have added back a feature that is now supported in dplyr 1.0.1 and made it easier to connect to Google Drive from the file-browser.
+I also, updated links that CRAN's automated checking listed.

+## Test environments

+* local OS X install, R 4.0.2
+* local Windows install, R 4.0.2
+* win-builder (devel)
+* ubuntu "bionic" (on travis-ci), R release and devel

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.data.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed a bug and removed a feature that no-longer works with dplyr 1.0.0 (see NEWS.md for details).
 Also, update the link to the ggplot2 documentation

 ## Test environments